SmartMeshFoundation/developer-community/Task/第一期任务归档-20180828/Build-Spectrum-for-Mac.md

   ```
 ---
 ## About IDE
-The popular golang IDE under Mac are GoLand，VSCode，GoVim...，choose the IDE you like。
+The popular golang IDE under Mac are GoLand，VSCode，GoVim...，choose the IDE you like.